the-company-tcus/docs/blog/2022-11-08-integrate-docusaurus-with-windicss-and-mantine.md

 props](https://mantine.dev/styles/style-props/#supported-props) for all
 components, like: `p`, `px`, `py`, `m`, `mx`, `my`,... so if you use the attributify mode, you should add a prefix to the WindiCSS utilities to avoid conflicts.
-For example, you can setup prefix `w:` for WindiCSS utilities:
+For example, you can setup the prefix `w:` for WindiCSS utilities:

 ```ts title="windi.config.ts"
 export default {